informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 called, say, `aGameState`, e.g.
 `BufferedReader inStream = new BufferedReader(new StringReader("" + aGameState ))`,
-where we are assuming that the `toString` of the object stored in `aGameState` produces the serialization of the initial configuration and we where we are using the [StringReader](https://docs.oracle.com/javase/8/docs/api/java/io/StringReader.html) class to generate an input character stream from a string.
+where we are assuming that the `toString` of the object stored in `aGameState` produces the serialization of the initial configuration and where we are using the [StringReader](https://docs.oracle.com/javase/8/docs/api/java/io/StringReader.html) class to generate an input character stream from a string.